graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Subscriber/client channel
   * Subscription document
   * Variables
-  * Execution context (for example, current logged in user, locale, etc.)
+  * Execution context (for example, current logged-in user, locale, etc.)
   * Event stream resulting from Subscribe step (above)

 We recommend thinking about the behavior of your system when this state is lost